Do you know the difference between all of the types of villains and antagonists in movies?

 Gny.
 Sgt.
 Hartman — Full Metal Jacket

 The Authority Figure is often an example of how “evil” is defined in terms of context.
-These three characters above are perfect examples.
+The three characters above are perfect examples.
 The Authority Figure represents opposition to a character’s free will.
-This type of character excels in a wide variety of genres, but often are more prevalent in comedies and dramas.
+This type of character excels in a wide variety of genres, but are often more prevalent in comedies and dramas.
 Audiences always identify with opposition to authority.
 In films like the above, it’s easy to see that the protagonists look upon these characters as “evil” even though in the end, for the most part, they are just doing their jobs.
 That’s not to say that they are doing them right or well, but their intentions are to run a school, run an office, create soldiers ready for war, etc.

 3. The Beast

 The Beast could just as easily be defined as Mother Nature (see below).
 However, we differentiate because the struggle is often very different between the two.
 The Beast has intent, whether it be due to their instincts or through the need to feed.
 Mother Nature is just ever-present with no intent and humans and animals alike must survive through it.
 The Beast is something that is unleashed, stumbled upon, or stalking with the intent to kill.
 This type of character flourishes in horror and thriller genres.
 It can also be blended into other villain types, as is the case with the Alien in Alien.
 In the context of Alien, the alien is a beast rather than just a mere extraterrestrial.

 4. The Bully

 Biff Tannen — Back to the Future